GuruXL/SkaterXL-GrindTools/README.md

-# SkaterXL-GrindTools
+# SkaterXL-GrindTools for XL 1.2.2.8
-Enables the ability to use the SkaterXL grind spline tool and wax tool.
+Enables the use of SkaterXL grindspline tool and wax tool.